inejc/ursika-embroidery-woodwork/index.md

   image: /assets/images/splash.png
 ---

+<div class="text-center">
+  Here goes a short text about what Ursa does.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-<div class="text-center">
-  <a href="/items" class="btn btn--success btn--large">Browse my artwork</a>
+You can read more about me <a href="{{ site.baseurl }}/about" class="">here</a>.
 </div>

+<div></div>